AhmedAbouali/MarkersTask_learningGit/README.md

 # MarkersTask
-Solution to Markers List task
+A coding Solution to a task that displays the list of markers and to add and remove markers.
 ##